hunterxcobby/100-days-of-code/log.md

 4. learned the **FOREIGN KEY Constraint**:
    - Establishes a referential constraint between two tables.
    - Illustrated with Authors and Books tables, where AuthorId in Books is a foreign key referencing AuthorId in Authors.
-   - Emphasized that foreign key enforcement ensures data integrity and valid relationships between tables.
+   - discovered that foreign key enforcement ensures data integrity and valid relationships between tables.

 5. learned the **ENUM Constraint**:
    - Creates a string object with values chosen from a list.